MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 keywords: azure cli, how to use azure cli, azure command line interface, how to open azure cli, azure cli commands
 ---

+# Working with global parameters when using Azure CLI (Command-Line Interface)

-When working with the Azure CLI (Command-Line Interface), global parameters allow you to define values that can be reused across multiple commands.
+When working with the Azure CLI, global parameters allow you to define values that can be reused across multiple commands.
 The benefits of using global parameters are reusability and consistency, as they allow you to reuse values across different commands or scripts, and maintain consistent values throughout your CLI interactions.

 ## Prerequisites